AlekhyaTentu/Bitcoin-Prediction-Project/README.md

 ## 🔗 Data Sources

 - 📈 **Bitcoin OHLCV Data** – Yahoo Finance (2019–2024)
-- 📰 **Guardian Articles** – ~250 scraped using The Guardian Open API
+- 📰 **Guardian Articles** – ~250 articles via Guardian Open API
-- 📝 **Wikipedia Edits** – ~1200 records from Bitcoin-related pages
+- 📝 **Wikipedia Edits** – ~1200 records scraped using the MediaWiki API

-All data was cleaned, merged by date, and forward-filled to account for non-trading days in sentiment streams.
+All datasets were time-aligned by date and forward-filled to account for weekends and missing values.

 ---

 ## 🔄 Process Flow

 ### 1️⃣ Data Cleaning & Preprocessing
-- Filled missing timestamps, removed duplicates.
+- Filled gaps and forward-filled missing dates
-- Forward-filled sentiment gaps for non-trading days (weekends/holidays).
+- Removed outliers and cleaned sentiment text
+- Merged all datasets on a common date index

 ### 2️⃣ Exploratory Data Analysis (EDA)